-With each educational approach, the classroom teachers are the primary providers of content area instruction and must accommodate the language needs of ELs using recommendations by the EL Teacher.
-In addition, teachers should modify lesson plans, classroom structure, and assignments to allow for the most favorable learning environment for ELs.
+With each educational approach, the classroom teachers and English Language teachers work together as a collaborative team.
+Classroom teachers are the primary providers of content area instruction and must accommodate the language needs of ELs using recommendations developed alongside the EL teacher.
+As applicable, classroom teachers and EL teachers should modify lesson plans, classroom structure, and assignments to allow for the most favorable learning environment for ELs.

 All students are expected to master the district's core curriculum goal expectations for each grade level.
 While it is understood that English Learners may master the content at different rates than their native English peers, all students are held to the same high academic standards.
-Alternative measures may be used to assess the progress of ELs who are learning English in addition to content or until the student is able to be assessed using mainstream English measures.
-Multiple measures are used to monitor student progress toward meeting grade level standards.
+Alternative measures may be used to assess the progress of ELs until the student is able to be assessed using mainstream English measures.
+Multiple measures are used to monitor student progress toward meeting grade-level standards.